Wally Boag (the original Pecos Bill) gives his 39,522 and last performance at the

 series Modern Family, is born in Los Angeles, California.
 She is the voice of Gretchen

-for Disney Channel's Phineas and Ferb and the title character in the Disney Junior show Sofia the First.
-Winter
+for Disney Channel's Phineas and Ferb, the title character in the Disney Junior show Sofia the First, and

 Starting on this day, an on-air collaboration between Disney and Wheel of Fortune kicks

 off a week of programming.
 America's favorite game show features a custom set including three different

 scenes depicting Sleeping Beauty Castle, Cinderella Castle and the Disney Dream Cruise Ship.
 Hosts Pat Sajak